yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/going-beyond-sql/follower-reads-ycql.md

 ### Strongly consistent reads from tablet leaders

-When performing strongly consistent reads as a part of the above command, all reads will be served by the tablet leader of the tablet that contains the key `key:0`.
-If you browse to the [tablet-servers](http://127.0.0.1:7000/tablet-servers) page, you will see that all the requests are indeed being served by one YB-TServer, as shown in the following illustration:
+When performing strongly consistent reads as a part of the above command, all reads are served by the tablet leader of the tablet that contains the key `key:0`.
+Browse to the [tablet-servers](http://127.0.0.1:7000/tablet-servers) page, where you can see that all the requests are indeed being served by one YB-TServer, as shown in the following illustration:

 ![Reads from the tablet leader](/images/ce/tunable-reads-leader.png)